benoitgrelard/github-stars-tagger/README.md

 # github-stars-organiser
-A Google Chrome extension to organise your github starred repositories
+A Google Chrome extension to organise your starred repositories on github

 ## Disclaimer
 Please note that this extension is currently under development and as such hasn't been published to the Chrome Web Store yet.